wren-lang/wren/doc/site/classes.markdown

 of the inherited built-in methods on the derived type.

 The metaclass hierarchy does *not* parallel the regular class hierarchy.
-So, if `Pegasus` inherits from `Unicorn`, `Pegasus`'s metaclass will not inherit from `Unicorn`'s metaclass.
+So, if Pegasus inherits from Unicorn, Pegasus's metaclass does not inherit from Unicorn's metaclass.
 In more prosaic terms, this means that static methods are not inherited.

     :::wren
     class Unicorn {